 Do not forget about the feasibility and lifetime of your code.
 For example, if you are faced with the task of developing a concept - PoC (Proof of Concept), and you prove that the selected technology stack fulfills the task, your code will become irrelevant in a week or two.
-You shouldn't waste your energy on improving this functionality.
+You shouldn't waste your energy on improving existing functionality.

 There is an opinion that there is no need to monitor the quality of the code or part of the system that will soon be replaced.
 And this is not true for several reasons.
-High quality workmanship will make the transition or integration with new parts easier, smoother and faster.
+High-quality workmanship will make the transition or integration with new parts easier, smoother, and faster.
 It will surely make life easier in cases where several versions of the code have to be supported at the same time.
 The number of regression errors with clean code will be several times less.
 Also, do not forget that nothing is more permanent than a temporary solution.
 Perhaps the tasks for improving this part of the code will lie in the backlog for several months.

 What can help improve your code?

 Most programmers dream of writing code quickly and as beautifully as possible so that everything works perfectly right away.
 But not everyone succeeds in making the code not only workable but also understandable.
 How do you succeed in writing clean code?
 There are two ways — self-organization and teamwork.